Canon 1000D vs YI M1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and YI M1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1000D does not offer wifi capability.
+In contrast, the 1000D does not provide wifi capability.

 So what is the bottom line?
 Is the Canon 1000D better than the YI M1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.